London Summer Scholars Program

 Evening enrichment events each night include frequent West End theatre excursions, cultural walks, and exploration of diverse cuisine and neighborhoods.

 Colleen Aufderheide is a studio artist and art educator with over 25 years of teaching experience.
 As a working artist, Colleen most enjoys nurturing creative thinking and a love of the artistic process with students through art making and art history.
-Currently, she is the Interim Visual Arts Chair at Loyola Academy in Wilmette, Illinois where she has taught introductory through advanced classes including Advanced Placement Studio Art and Advanced Placement Art History.
+Currently, she serves as the Interim Visual Arts Chair at Loyola Academy in Wilmette, Illinois where she has taught introductory through advanced classes including Advanced Placement Studio Art and Advanced Placement Art History.
 This year she is leading and instructing a new service learning art course in which students examine and respond to social justice issues through contemporary art and art making.
 Colleen earned a BFA from Miami University, Ohio and a MA in Education from North Park University in Chicago.
 Colleen exhibits her own artwork in the Chicago area and volunteers with the Illinois High School Art Exhibition (IHSAE) to provide exhibition opportunities for the state’s youth.
-Ms. Aufderheide is a veteran of the 2018 Scholars UK program.
+Ms. Aufderheide is a veteran of the 2018 and 2019 Summer Scholars UK programs.

 Lori Rogalski is an award winning educator with more than 20 years of teaching experience.
 In addition to her passion for English Literature, Mrs. Rogalski is the English Department Chair at Benet Academy and a recipient of the “Outstanding Educator Award” from the University of Chicago.
 Prior to Benet, Mrs. Rogalski taught at Archbishop Hoban High School in Akron, Ohio, where she was selected as the “Outstanding Female Teacher” two consecutive years.
 In 2017, Mrs. Rogalski attended the AP Oxford Academy in England, after being selected as the recipient of Benet’s Career Teacher Grant.
 At Benet, Mrs. Rogalski teaches Advanced Placement English, College Preparatory Literature, junior English (“Brit Lit”), and Advanced Composition.
 Moderating Benet’s literary/creative writing club and producing the school’s literary magazine, “The Muse,” is also Mrs. Rogalski’s specialty.
 An enthusiastic teacher and scholar, Lori is eager to share her passion and knowledge of the plays and sonnets of William Shakespeare, the memorable Canterbury pilgrims of Geoffrey Chaucer, the powerful reflections of John Milton, the stories of James Joyce, the contemporary poetry of Seamus Heaney, and the beautiful works of the British Romantics Byron, Shelley, Keats and Wordsworth.
 Making connections between the modern lives of teens and the timeless, universal themes of classic works of literature is her goal.
 Mrs. Rogalski holds a Bachelor of Arts in English from Indiana University and an M.A.T. from Kent State University.
-Ms. Rogalski is a veteran of the 2017 Scholars UK program.
+Ms. Rogalski is a veteran of the 2017 and 2019 Scholars UK program.

 Matt Wash is a physics teacher at Benet Academy in Lisle, Illinois.
 A Benet graduate, he attended the University of Illinois at Urbana-Champaign, majoring in Engineering Physics along with a minor in German language.
 As a part of his minor, he spent five weeks in the summer of 2009 in a study-abroad program in Darmstadt, Germany.
 He graduated from Illinois in 2010 with a Bachelor of Science degree, and received his educator's credentials concurrently with a Masters degree in Secondary Science Education in 2012.
 After teaching for one year at Lincoln Park High School in Chicago, he made the move to his alma mater, where he coaches the school's Science Olympiad team, and has chaperoned multiple student service trips to southwestern Virginia.
 He is fascinated by the role science has played throughout history, which he finds extremely important to incorporate into his teaching of science.
 His favorite scientists are Sir Isaac Newton, Nikola Tesla, and Albert Einstein.
 In his free time, he enjoys (very) amateur astronomy, recreational math (yes, that's a real thing!), playing guitar, watching the White Sox, doing crossword puzzles, and is an avid reader of both fiction and nonfiction.
 He is well-versed in both the metric and Imperial systems of measure.
-Mr. Wash is a veteran of the 2018 Scholars UK program.
+Mr. Wash is a veteran of the 2018 and 2019 Scholars UK program.